Last day of term and 5 days till christmas!

 Wide angle

-Long shot of Molly walking along under the bridge.
+Long shot of Molly walking along under the

-We filmed it a lot more under the bridge to make Molly centre and so the main action.
+We filmed it a lot more under the bridge to

 10